ding-lab/MouseTrap2/README.md

 ## Memory issues

+`bwa mem` requires 6Gb of memory or so (8 has worked), and this needs to be set in two places:
+* In the script `run_docker_adhoc.sh`
+* On Docker for Mac, need to go to the whale icon, Preferences, Advanced to set the amount of resources Docker can use.
+Press save and restart button.
+Setting this to 8 has worked.

+You can monitor memory usage of containers with `docker stats`.

-`bwa mem` dies and it seems like it is because of memory issues.
+dies and it seems like it is because of memory issues.
 Hua's script was run with 16Gb memory.
 Is this an issue with docker run?